The Factorizable Feigin-Frenkel center: Introduction

 where $\Delta_{J/I}^*$ and $j_{J/I}^*$ denote the pullback along $\Delta_{J/I} : C^I \to C^J$ and $j_{J/I} : C^J \setminus \nabla(J/I) \to C^J$ respectively.
 We require these morphisms to be compatible with one another when considering surjections $K \twoheadrightarrow J \twoheadrightarrow I$ as in \cite[3.4.4]{BDchirali}, that is: \begin{itemize} \item $\Ran^{\calA}_{K/I} = \Ran^{\calA}_{J/I}\circ\left(\Delta_{J/I}^*\Ran^{\calA}_{K/J}\right)$; \item $\fact^{\calA}_{K/J} = \left( j^*_{K/J} \fact^{\calA}_{K/I} \right) \circ \left(j_{K/I}^* \boxtimes_{i \in I} \fact^{\calA}_{K_i/J_i} \right)$ ; \item $ \left( j_{J/I}^*\Ran^{\calA}_{K/J} \right) \circ \left( \Delta_{K/J}^*\fact^{\calA}_{K/I} \right) = \fact^{\calA}_{J/I} \circ \left(j_{J/I}^*\boxtimes_{i \in I} \Ran^{\calA}_{K_i/J_i}\right) $. \end{itemize} We say that the collection $\calA_I$ is a \emph{factorization algebra} if the morphisms $\Ran$ and $\fact$ are isomorphisms. \end{definition}

 \begin{remarkno} In \cite[3.4]{BDchirali} there are further assumptions regarding torsion along the diagonals for the sheaves $\calA_I$.
-These guarantee that the forgetful functor from factorization algebras to quasi-coherent sheaves on $C$ is faithful and therefore allows one to talk about \emph{factorization structures} on $\calA = \calA_C \in \Qco(C)$.
+These guarantee that the forgetful functor from factorization algebras to quasi-coherent sheaves on $C$ is faithful and therefore allow one to talk about \emph{factorization structures} on $\calA = \calA_C \in \Qco(C)$.
 We won't stress this point of view in this work since the factorization algebras we will consider are (topologically) free.
 We will use the term \textquote{factorization structure} to denote the datum of the maps $\Ran$ and $\fact$ when we are already given a family of quasi coherent sheaves $\calA_I$ on $C^I$. \end{remarkno}

 It is easy to adapt this definition to other cases as well.
 For instance, one may consider spaces over $C^I$ in place of quasi-coherent sheaves and replace the product $\boxtimes$ with the product of spaces, thus obtaining the notion of a \emph{factorization space}.
-Our case of interest is the one of completed quasi-coherent sheaves (see \cite{casmaffei1}) with the completed external tensor product $\boxtimes^!$ (see Section \ref{ssec:topologytensorprodsheaves}), we call them \emph{complete topological (pseudo) factorization algebras}\footnote{Beware that the sheaves we will consider will be sheaves of algebras but the term \emph{factorization algebra} does not have anything to do with this extra structure}.
+Our case of interest is the one of completed quasi-coherent sheaves (see \cite[Section \ref{app:top}]{casmaffei1}) with the completed external tensor product $\boxtimes^!$ (see Section \ref{ssec:topologytensorprodsheaves}), we call them \emph{complete topological (pseudo) factorization algebras}.

 The space $\Op_{\gogl}(D^*)_C$ is actually part of a factorization ind-affine scheme $\Op_{\gogl}(D^*)_{C^I}$, hence the collection of sheaves of functions $\Fun(\Op_{\gogl}(D^*)_{C^I})$ is naturally a complete topological factorization algebra.